Crystal takes her first steps in almost a year

 |Chapter 31 - Walking

 Erick and Crystal managed to arrive at Candice’s office with about 3 minutes to spare.
-“I see you did manage to remember to bring the limbs with you this afternoon, didn’t you, Crystal?”
+“I see you did managed to remember to bring the limbs with you this afternoon, didn’t you, Crystal?”
 Candice teased, remembering how much fun they were going to have the night before without them.

 ”Yes, I did, Candice,” Crystal laughed.
 “I had a feeling you’d say something about that.
 Thank you.
 I love the way you let us see how we touched you yesterday.
 Thank you for that, too.”